studiokicobi/wednesday-the-raven/chapters/chapter-02.md

 “Let’s start over,” she said.
 “I’m looking for a raven.”

 “I know,” said Harold.
-“You also told me twice already.
+“That’s twice you’ve told me.
 But I still don’t understood why you want a raven.
 I only know there’s one looking for you.”

 “But I don’t want a raven,” said Ella.
 “I want my mother.”